Per Alström

 Former employments at Chinese Academy of Sciences, Beijing; Swedish Species Information Centre, Swedish University of Agricultural Sciences (SLU), Uppsala; and Swedish Museum of Natural History, Stockholm

-Deputy Editor-In-Chief Avian Research (in the BMC group)
+Deputy Editor-In-Chief Avian Research (Elsevier)

 Associate Editor Birds of the World (hosted by Cornell Lab of Ornithology, Cornell University, Ithaca, USA)